-The West Africa Examinations Council (WAEC) yesterday released the results of the 2017 West Africa Senior School Certificate Examination (WASSCE November/December) for private candidates.
+The West African Examinations Council (WAEC) on Tuesday announced the release of its January/February series of the 2018 West African Senior School Certificate Examination (WASSCE).

-Candidates are to visit the official website https://www.waecdirect.org/ to check their results.
+Candidates are to proceed to the official website of WAEC: https://www.waecdirect.org/ to check their results.